-Speech Competency in Instructional Settings FormThis form is to be completed by the Cooperating Teacher and submitted to your Tk20 portfolio.
+Speech Competency in Instructional Settings FormThis form is to be completed by one cooperating teacher and submitted to your Tk20 portfolio.

-UTA (Clinical T eaching Candidate:

-Соор erating T eacher and School:

-UTAS upervisc or:

-be completed by the Cooperating Teacher.
-Cooperating teachers should initial each item to se.
-Circle each item, Yes or No.

-1. The UTA candidate uses grammatically correct speech including verb tense, pronouns, etc.

-YES NO

-2. The UTA candidate clearly enunciates sounds and words so that his/her students can clearly understand words and sentences.
+UTA clinical teaching candidate: Cooperating teacher and School: UTA field supervisor: This form is to be completed by the cooperating teacher.
+Cooperating teachers should initial each iten to verify response.
+Circle each item, Yes or No. 1.
+The UTA candidate uses grammatically correct speech including verb YES NO tense, pronouns, etc. 2.
+The UTA candidate clearly enunciates sounds and words so that his/her students can clearly understand words and sentences.
+3. The UTA candidate correctly pronounces words, especially YES NO technical terms or names in the content area.

-YES NO ,

-3. The UTA candidate correctly pronounces words, especially technical terms or names in the content area.

-YES NO in the content area.

 4. The UTA candidate speaks loudly enough so that his/her students can hear him/her, and at appropriate loudness for the size of the room.

-YES NO

-5. The UTA candidate speaks at an appropriate speed or rate so that students can clearly understand him/her.
+5. The UTA candidate speaks at an appropriate speed or rate so that YES NO students can clearly understand him/her.

-YES NO anderstand minyrier.

 6. The UTA candidate gives clear verbal directions, descriptions, and explanations.

-YES NO

-7. The UTA candidate is free of speech defects that would impair his/her ability to communicate clearly (such as lisping, stuttering, etc.), or appropriately compensates for
+7. The UTA candidate is free of speech defects that would impair his/her ability to communicate clearly (such as lisping, stuttering, etc.), or appropriately compensates for the defect.

-YES NO the defect.

 8. The UTA candidate communicates with students using appropriate eye contact, gestures, and body movements.

-VEC NO 3
+9. The UTA candidate communicates with students with appropriate YES NO enthusiasm, variation of tone, and expression.
+10. The UTA candidate communicates with his/her students with poise and self- YES NO confidence.